 Let’s say you decide to create an info-product like a book.
 Once you’ve spent the time making the book incredibly valuable, thanks to search engines, you can link your book’s sales page on your site, kick back, and let the money roll in.
 If you want to increase your sales, you can write relevant articles about the book, do guest show appearances, and throw in some advertising dollars.

-I currently make about $50,000 a year from sales of my severance negotiation book in its 4th edition.
+I currently make about $50,000 a year from sales of my severance negotiation book, which was recently updated.
 I lose about 3% on each sale due to fees paid to Paypal and eJunkie.

 For profitability, I give real estate a 7 and blogging a 5.
 It’s hard to make a significant income blogging in the beginning, but once you get going, the upside is massive.
 Therefore, my profitability score is for the majority, not for the top 1% blogger.